Bogomil Bonev: Presidential elections in 2001

 In 2001, Bonev ran for President in the presidential elections and received 19% (almost 600 000 votes) in spite of the false and unfounded accusations used by Petar Stoyanov, the President at that time, which cost Stoyanov the elections; he failed to manage to the run offs.
 This is something no representative of the opposition at present has achieved up to the moment.

 Law career

 After that Bogomil Bonev worked as a lawyer.
 He has been consultant to world famous companies like Philip Morris in the fight against counterfeit production.
 In 2009 he was appointed Executive director of the International Plovdiv Fair company.
 Bogomil Bonev has been President of the Bulgarian Equestrian Federation for 10 years.

 Family

-He is married to the popular in Bulgaria actress, singer-songwriter and TV journalist Nona Yotova since 2006.
+He is married to the popular Bulgaria actress, singer-songwriter and TV journalist Nona Yotova since 2006.